konfuzio-ai/konfuzio-sdk/docs/vscode_docker.md

-# How to debug python code inside a Docker container
+# How to debug Python code inside a Docker container

 <h2>1.
 Step: Download and Install VS Code on your machine</h2>